liferay/liferay-docs/discover/analytics-cloud/articles/04-analyzing-touchpoints/06-docs-and-media-analytics.markdown

 ## Views by Segment [](id=views-by-segment)

-Scroll down from the Visitor Behavior chart and you'll see the Views by Segment bar graph, which is present for all Asset types and Pages.
+Scroll down from the Visitor Behavior chart to see the Views by Segment bar graph, which is present for all Asset types and Pages.

 The Views by Segment bar graph shows how many times the Asset was viewed by up to the top seven Segments over the selected time period.
 If more than seven